Some posts contain compensated links. Please read this disclaimer for more info.

 Spend the first day of your 48 hours in Zagreb exploring the city’s Upper and Lower Towns.
 The first is the heart and soul of Zagreb, the place where the city originated as the twin hill towns of Gradec and Kaptol.
 The latter is home to iconic Ban Jelačić Square, which is the focal point of virtually everything that goes on in Zagreb, from social life to transportation.
 On the following self-guided walking tour, you’ll hit pretty much all major highlights in the city on your first day.

 Day 1 In Zagreb: Morning

-Nowadays, the Market is jam-packed with vendors and producers from Zagreb and the surrounding areas but also from all over the country.
-Here, you’ll find everything from cheese, meat and poultry, fresh produce, fruits and all other market foods you can think of.
+Nowadays, the Market is jam-packed with vendors and producers from Zagreb and the surrounding areas and from all over the country.
+Here, you’ll find everything from cheese, meat and poultry, fresh produce, fruits, and all other market foods you can think of.
 Mingling with the local crowd, it’s a great place to get a first taste—literally—of what Zagreb has to offer.

 Head back down to Ban Jelačić Square, which is really the beating heart of Zagreb.
 Take your time strolling around, Habsburg-style architecture that surrounds you.
 Make sure to stop by the visitor center at the eastern end of the square to pick up a map and some brochures.

 A major tram intersection, this square is always buzzing with activity.
 Position yourself strategically on a café patio, order a coffee and lunch, and watch the world go by.
 Because of the elegant buildings, frantic pedestrian activity, and absence of tourists, this is probably the best place in all of Croatia to enjoy some people-watching.